 Twenty eight year old, newly qualified Sally O’Meara recalled how she had to take a deep breath to centre herself, before following the Montessori philosophy of using “earnest words to convey that a child may not interrupt”.

 “I’d just started singing ‘the clean up song’,” O’Meara, who is known to her class as “Miss Sally” revealed, “and all the children had joined in, as usual.”

 “So we’re all going ‘This is the way we tidy the room, tidy the room, tidy the room,’ when he jumps to his feet and pretends to be conducting us all with his pencil?
 When I saw the other children laughing, I realised the situation was spiralling out of control,” Sally explained.

-“So I made the T for timeout sign with my hands and quietly but firmly asked Jonathon if he wanted the police to put him in jail for ever”.
+“So I made the T for timeout sign with my hands and quietly but firmly asked Jonathon if he wanted the police to put him in jail”.